JonmarCorpuz/SecondBrain/Palo Alto - PA Firewalls.md

   1. Create a VPN User and VPN Users Group
   2. Create an Authentication Profile
   3. Create a Certificate Signing Request (CSR) or self-signed certificate
-  4. Create a SSL/TLS Service Profile
+  4. Create a SSL/TLS Service Profile that we'll point the certificate to
   5. Configure and Enable the Global Protect Portal